Art Monk

-James Arthur Monk (born December 5, 1957) is an American former professional football player who was a wide receiver in the National Football League (NFL) for the Washington Redskins, New York Jets, and the Philadelphia Eagles.
-He is considered by many NFL players, coaches and analysts to be one of the greatest wide receivers of all time.
+James Arthur Monk (born December 5, 1957) is an American former professional football player who was a wide receiver in the National Football League (NFL) for the Washington Redskins, the New York Jets and the Philadelphia Eagles.
+He is considered by many NFL players, coaches, and analysts to be one of the greatest wide receivers of all time.
 Monk was inducted into the Pro Football Hall of Fame in 2008.

 Personal life

 He is a relative (first cousin once removed) of jazz pioneer Thelonious Monk.

 College career

-Monk attended and played college football at Syracuse University, where he was a four-year Orangemen letter winner (1976–79).
-He led the team in receiving in 1977, 1978 and 1979 and still ranks in the top 10 on several school career record lists, including career receptions (sixth), all-time receiving yards (seventh) and receiving yards per game (ninth).
+Monk attended and played college football at Syracuse University, where he was a four-year Orangemen letterman (1976–79).
+He led the team in receiving in 1977, 1978, and 1979 and still ranks in the top 10 on several school career record lists, including career receptions (sixth), all-time receiving yards (seventh), and receiving yards per game (ninth).
 While there, Monk was a graduate of the College of Visual and Performing Arts.